sukhsung/rigidRegistration/README.md

 Beginning here is not recommended, as very little explanation or comments are provided, including discussion of parameter selection which may be important for successful registration of your own data.
 The code here may provide a useful starting point for automated batch processing.

+4. QuickWalkThrough_SSH.ipynb

+This notebook utilizes some of the improvement that I (sukhsung) has implemented.

 ## Thank you!